Kunukunuk/WordsChecker/README.md

 # *WordsChecker*

-**WordsChecker** is an iOS app shows you a list of possible words from a given string input.
+**WordsChecker** is an iOS app shows you a list of possible English words from a given string input.

 Time spent: **15** hours spent in total

 Shows a list of possible words

-- [X] Receive user input
+- [X] Receive user input of strings
 - [X] Shows a list of possible words given the user input
 - [X] Error checking to see if it is a word (does not contain space, numbers or/and special characters)